AutomaticHourglass/AutomaticHourglass/_posts/2024-02-14-A-Centralized-Queue-System-with-Terminal-and-Python.md

 Interested in the process?
 Read along..

 ## The Problem
-I'm currently doing *a lot* of experiments on [runpod](https://runpod.io?ref=7mip03at) and I have realised that I'm constantly using at least 2 GPUs, all the time.
+I'm currently doing *a lot* of experiments on [runpod](https://runpod.io?ref=7mip03at) for machine learning purposes and I have realised that I'm constantly using at least 2 GPUs, all the time.
 I remember getting up from sleep and making typing a simple run script, changing a few characters and the going back to sleep and I did not liked this experience.

 So I started dabbling with chatGPT to create a simple bash script that reads a file which is literally called `gpu_queue.txt`, reads the first line and execute it.
 After a few minutes, a running version was working as intended.

-What I have started as a requirement is that multiple version of this should be able to run concurrently without firing up lines from the queue unless the gpu is free of use.
-They way checking that required me to use locks which I liked learning from chatGPT but the end solution became something *different* but *better* a bit in my opinion.
+What I have started as a requirement is that multiple version of this should be able to run concurrently without executing lines from the queue unless the gpu is free of use.
+Checking that required me to use file locks which I liked learning from chatGPT but the end solution became something *different* but *better* a bit in my opinion.

 ## The Solution
 I have thought about the ideal solution should have these:
 - Ability to be used by multiple consumers (GPUs, bash terminals, etc)
 - Utilise the GPUs in a good extent (more on that later)
-- It should run as long as the queue feeds instructions to to it.
+- It should run as long as the queue feeds instructions to it.
-- I should control be to control it 24/7 which is via my cellphone
+- I should be able to control it 24/7 which is via my cellphone

 In the end, I have managed to achieve all of these requirements in less than 100 lines of code in 2 files: `runner.sh` and `read_queue.py`.